 With respect to the use of GSVERs with a vintage of 2021 or later towards voluntary compensatory claims, entities should use and make claims with respect to GSVERs in accordance with Gold Standard’s Claims Guidelines, once revised later in 2022.

-Project intending to avoid double claiming between the end-user of GSVERs and the NDC of the Host Country must receive an appropriate Letter of Authorisation from the relevant Host Country, and apply and abide by Gold Standard’s ‘Requirements for Credits Authorised for Use Under Article 6 of the Paris Agreement’ set out in ANNEX A – REQUIREMENTS FOR CREDITS AUTHORISED FOR USE UNDER ARTICLE 6 OF THE PARIS AGREEMENT of this document.
+Project intending to avoid double claiming between the end-user of GSVERs and the NDC of the Host Country must apply and abide by Gold Standard’s ‘Requirements for Credits Authorised for Use Under Article 6 of the Paris Agreement’ set out in ANNEX A – REQUIREMENTS FOR CREDITS AUTHORISED FOR USE UNDER ARTICLE 6 OF THE PARIS AGREEMENT of this document.
 GSVERs that abide by these Requirements will be designated accordingly in the Impact Registry.

 The avoidance of double claiming between the end-user of a GSVER and the NDC of the Host Country is not applicable for: